dbkangaroo/website/guide/install_windows.md

 __Windows Installer__

-Double click and follow the guide to install Kangaroo on your windows directly.
+Double click the installer and follow the guide to install Kangaroo on your windows directly.

 __Windows Portable__
 1. Create folder to put the Kangaroo app, ex: D:\Program Files\Kangaroo\